ImageMagick/ImageMagick/README.md

 <img align="center" src="https://imagemagick.org/image/wizard.png" alt="ImageMagick logo" width="265" height="353"/>
 </p>

 Use [ImageMagick®](https://imagemagick.org/) to create, edit, compose, or convert digital images.
-It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, WebP, HEIC, SVG, PDF, DPX, EXR and TIFF.
-ImageMagick can resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.
+It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, WebP, HEIC, SVG, PDF, DPX, EXR, and TIFF.
+ImageMagick can resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses, and Bézier curves.

 #### What is ImageMagick?

 ImageMagick is free software delivered as a ready-to-run binary distribution or as source code that you may use, copy, modify, and distribute in both open and proprietary applications.
 It is distributed under a derived Apache 2.0 [license](https://imagemagick.org/script/license.php).

 ImageMagick utilizes multiple computational threads to increase performance and can read, process, or write mega-, giga-, or tera-pixel image sizes.
 The current release is the ImageMagick 7.1.0 series.
-It runs on Linux, Windows, Mac Os X, iOS, Android OS, and others.
+It runs on Linux, Windows, Mac OS X, iOS, Android OS, and others.

 The authoritative ImageMagick web site is https://imagemagick.org.
 The authoritative source code repository is https://github.com/ImageMagick/ImageMagick.
 We continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.